esx-framework/esx_core/readme.md

 	ESX.PlayerData = {}
 end)
 ```
+- Any threads using ESX.PlayerData in a loop should check if ESX.PlayerLoaded is true
+	- This ensures the resource does not error after relogging, or while on character selection
+	- Setup correctly you can break your loops and trigger them again after loading
+	- Refer to my [boilerplate](https://github.com/thelindat/esx_legacy_boilerplate) for more information and usage examples

 ### Notes
 - This resource is not compatible with ExtendedMode or previous versions of ESX